Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/manage_billing_exchange/guide.en-gb.md

 ### Cancel the platform

-Once you have deleted the email accounts, you will need to delete the domain name(s) associated with your Exchange platform before canceling it.
+Once you have deleted the email accounts, you will need to delete the domain name(s) associated with your Exchange platform before cancelling it.
 To do this, go to the `Associated domains`{.action} tab.
 Click the `...`{.action} button on the line for the domain name you want to delete, then click `Delete this domain`{.action}.

 ![billing_exchange](images/billing-exchange-del-dom.png){.thumbnail}